Byron Buxton Player Props: Twins vs. Blue Jays

 Byron Buxton At The Plate

+- In 61.7% of his 47 games this season, Buxton has picked up at least one hit.
+He's also had 11 multi-hit games.

+- He has hit a home run in 10 games this year (21.3%), leaving the park in 5% of his chances at the plate.

-- Buxton has driven in a run in 14 games this season (30.4%), including six games with more than one RBI (13.0%).
-He has also driven home three or more of his team's runs in three contests.
+- Buxton has driven in a run in 14 games this year (29.8%), including six games with more than one RBI (12.8%).
+He has also driven in three or more of his team's runs in three contests.

-- In 25 of 46 games this year, he has scored, and six of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.